IBM/IBM-Synthetic-Data-Sets/README.md

 - Product Page - https://www.ibm.com/products/synthetic-data-sets
 - IBM Redbooks - https://www.redbooks.ibm.com/abstracts/redp5748.html

-If you have any questions or issues you can contact Joy Deng - joy.deng@ibm.com
+If you have any questions or issues you can contact Joy Deng (Product Manager, IBM Synthetic Data Sets) - joy.deng@ibm.com

 <!-- A notes section is useful for anything that isn't covered in the Usage or Scope.
 Like what we have below. -->
 <!-- ## Notes